Which home emergency cover is right for me?

 Do I need home emergency cover?

-Everyone’s circumstances are different, so whether you need Home Emergency Cover can depend on a lot of factors.
-Essentially yes, home emergency cover is beneficial when you weigh up the pros and cons.
+Everyone’s circumstances are different, so whether you need home emergency cover can depend on a lot of factors.
+Essentially, home emergency cover can be worth it, but you have to weigh up the pros and cons to make the right decision for you.

-For example, if a pipe were to burst in your home, it could cost an average of £189 to fix* without cover, but with Plumbing & Drainage Plus for £1 a month, you’d be covered with a £30 excess.
+For example, if a pipe were to burst in your home, it could cost an average of £222 to fix* without cover, but with Plumbing and Drainage Plus for up to £1 a month in the first year, you’d be covered with a £30 excess up to a claim limit of £8000.

 Does home insurance cover home emergencies?

-Home Emergency Cover is different from a standard home insurance policy because it is a type of insurance that covers the cost of calling out an engineer when you experience an emergency.
+Home emergency cover is different from a standard home insurance policy because it’s a type of insurance that covers the cost of calling out an engineer when you experience an emergency.
 Whether it’s a boiler breakdown or a problem with your electrics, you’re covered if something goes wrong.

 Can I get home emergency cover for a second home?

-Yes, you can get home emergency cover for a second home with HomeServe, but only if you use the home for yourself.
-If you rent out your second home, for instance, you’ll need Landlord cover instead.
+Yes, you can get home emergency cover for a second home with HomeServe, but only if you use the home for yourself and providing you permanently reside in the UK.
+If you rent out your second home, for instance, you’ll need landlord cover instead.

 Share this post